idelchi/godyl/docs/tools-format.md

 **Optional**: Yes (will be inferred if not provided)

 The version of the tool to download.
-Can be a simple string or a complex object with commands for version detection.

 Simple form: